noelmcloughlin/linkml-project-copier/README.md

 ## Acknowledgement

+This template was initially authored by David Linke ([dalito](https://github.com/dalito)) for the NFDI4Cat project ([doi:10.5281/zenodo.15163584](https://doi.org/10.5281/zenodo.15163584)) and later adopted here as new default LinkML project template.

 [linkml-project-cookiecutter](https://github.com/linkml/linkml-project-cookiecutter) provided a great basis for starting this new linkml project template.